go-rod/rod/README.md

 If you have questions, please raise an issue or join the [chat room][discord room].

 ## How it works

 Here's the common start process of Rod:

-1. Try to connect to a Devtools endpoint, if not found try to launch a local browser, if still not found try to download one, then connect again.
-The lib to handle it is [here](lib/launcher).
+1. Try to connect to a Devtools endpoint (WebSocket), if not found try to launch a local browser, if still not found try to download one, then connect again.
+The lib to handle it is [launcher](lib/launcher).

-1. Use the JSON-RPC to talk to the browser endpoint to control it.
-The client to handle it is [here](lib/cdp).
+1. Use the JSON-RPC to talk to the Devtools endpoint to control the browser.
+The lib handles it is [cdp](lib/cdp).

-1. The type definitions of the data transmitted via JSON-RPC are handled by this [lib](lib/proto).
+1. The type definitions of the JSON-RPC are in lib [proto](lib/proto).

 1. To control a specific page, Rod will first inject a js helper script to it.
 Rod uses it to query and manipulate the page content.
-The js lib is [here](lib/assets).
+The js lib is in [assets](lib/assets).

 ## FAQ